taocat/ukai/README.md

 ### Get a List of Failure Nodes

-The `ukai_get_error_state` command displays the list of nodes which are not available.
+The `get_error_state` subcommand displays the list of nodes which are not available.
 The list does not mean all the other nodes specified in virtual disk images are available.
 Some nodes may also be unavailable.
 When the UKAI system tries to contact them, then they will also be listed in the list.

-    Usage: ukai_get_error_state
+    Usage: ukai_admin get_error_state

 ### Get statistics

-The `ukai_get_statistics` command shows the I/O statistics of a specified virtual disk image.
+The `get_statistics` subcommand shows the I/O statistics of a specified virtual disk image.

-    Usage: ukai_get_statistics IMAGE_NAME
+    Usage: ukai_admin get_statistics IMAGE_NAME

 __________________________________________________________
 [python]: http://www.python.org/